nh-server/switch-guide/docs/faq.md

 Currently the only way to know if your Switch is hackable is by trying to send the payload in RCM.
 Even with this exploit fixed, many Switch consoles on 8.0.1 and below will be hackable to some degree in the future (see [Should I update my Firmware?](#should-i-update-my-firmware) for much more detailed information).
 The serial number on the back of the box can possibly tell you which consoles are patched and which aren't.
-See <a href="https://gbatemp.net/threads/switch-informations-by-serial-number.481215/" target="_blank">here</a> for an up to date list.
+See [here](https://gbatemp.net/threads/switch-informations-by-serial-number.481215/) for an up to date list.

 ### **How do I use fusee-gelee?
 How can I boot into RCM?**